You Don't Need To Own A Boat to Be A Boater.

 Boat rentals are typically short term; an afternoon or a day at the most – the exception are house boats, which are often rented for up to a week.
 Most rental boats are small and easy to operate such as outboard power boats, personal watercraft, kayaks and stand up paddle boards.

-Transport Canada does not require a PCOC for boat rentals.
+Although strongly recommended Transport Canada does not require a Pleasure Craft Operating Card (PCOC) for boat rentals.
 Each rental operator has their own competency requirements and will provide on board and dock side safety training.
 This ensures that rentals are accessible to everyone and remain an easy, fun way to get on the water and start boating.

 ⇒ Chartering A Boat